2019’s U.S. TV advertising trends across Amazon, Apple, Google, Facebook, and Microsoft

 “Switch,” encouraging computer users to ditch their old laptops for the Chromebook, was its most-seen ad, with 1.86 billion impressions and an estimated spend of $32.3 million.
 Google also targeted a Spanish-language audience, with five of its 20 Chromebook spots running in Spanish.

-Holiday season trends (November 25 through December 25)
+Holiday season trends

-Of the brands/products mentioned above, Facebook Portal had the biggest spend from Thanksgiving to Christmas, with an estimated outlay of $40.1 million — but that represented a 25.35% decrease from the same period in 2018.
+Of the brands and products mentioned above, Facebook Portal had the biggest spend from Thanksgiving to Christmas (November 25 through December 25), with an estimated outlay of $40.1 million — but that represented a 25.35% decrease from the same period in 2018.

 Facebook also owned the most-seen spot in this time frame: the Christmasy, feel-good “Mama Claus” ad promoting Facebook Groups, with 770.6 million impressions.
 The biggest push for this spot occurred on Thanksgiving Day, during NFL football and the Macy’s Thanksgiving Day Parade, which combined generated over 48 million TV ad impressions, with about 24 million each.